-The Master of Science in Molecular Medicine Program provides training in the academic, research and entrepreneurial aspects of the biomedical sciences with an emphasis on translational research in the development of therapeutics and vaccines.
+The Master of Science in Molecular Medicine program provides training in the academic, research and entrepreneurial aspects of the biomedical sciences with an emphasis on translational research in the development of therapeutics and vaccines.

 Participation in the program will provide enhanced educational credentials through a flexible curriculum, with most classes offered in the early evening to maximize accessibility.
-Classes can be attended at any of three Drexel University College of Medicine locations: Center City and Queen Lane campuses in Philadelphia, and the Pennsylvania Biotechnology Center in nearby Doylestown.
+Classes can be attended at any of three Drexel University College of Medicine locations: Center City and Queen Lane Campuses in Philadelphia, and the Pennsylvania Biotechnology Center in nearby Doylestown.
 State-of-the-art videoconferencing provides real-time interactive learning at all three locations.

 Online versions of selected first-year courses are now available.

 The molecular medicine program is ideally suited for enhancing the scientific credentials of the following groups:

 - College undergraduates

 Apply to the Molecular Medicine Program